eigenhombre/eigenhombre.github.com/_posts/2013-11-03-nucleotide-repetition-lengths.md

-After a long hiatus, let’s continue [our foray into amateur genomics with Clojure](/2013/07/05/exploratory-genomics-with-clojure/), in which we continue to encounter both elegant expressions of Clojure's power and some wrinkles in the Clojure ecosystem.
+After a long hiatus, let’s continue [our foray into amateur genomics with Clojure](/2013/07/05/exploratory-genomics-with-clojure/), in which we continue to encounter elegant expressions of Clojure's power as well as a few additional wrinkles in the Clojure ecosystem (in this case, Incanter).

 In [our last
 post](/2013/07/13/updating-the-genome-decoder-resulting-consequences/),